darthgawd/onyxai-mp3-nft-player/README.md

 ---

-## Why this exists (what it proves)

-This project proves you can build a real end-to-end Web3 media pipeline:

 1) **Asset pipeline** (MP3 + cover art → IPFS)
 2) **Identity pipeline** (metadata JSON controls title/cover/audio links)
 3) **Mint pipeline** (NFT minted to a wallet on devnet)